santosh-0101/Ride-Sharing-Business-Intelligence-System/README.md

 Ride-Sharing BI Dashboard with ML Prediction

 ## 📌 Overview
-This project analyzes ride-sharing data to generate business insights and includes an interactive dashboard with real-time fare prediction.
+This project is a Business Intelligence (BI) system for a ride-sharing platform that analyzes trip data and provides actionable insights through an interactive dashboard.

+It also integrates a Machine Learning model to predict ride fares based on trip features like distance and duration.

 ## 🎯 Features
 - Data analysis of ride trends